 TRAFFIC AT LARGE

-October saw an increase in numbers from September — much like our blood sugar, as we devour leftover Halloween candies, there is nowhere to go but up.
-The weather has turned cold, and professionals, less distracted by the warm weather, are spending more time on their computers.
+Our October analytics saw an increase in numbers from September and, much like our blood sugar as we devour leftover Halloween candies, there is nowhere to go but up.
+The weather has turned cold and professionals, less distracted by the warm weather, are spending more time on their computers.
 Our page sessions grew by 6.13% and duration by 4.64%.
 Our bounce rate went down by 4.64% (yes, down, but that’s a good thing so we’ll count it as up).
 Since last year at this time, however, our total pageviews decreased by 8.71%.
 New users went down by 7.32%, and our 45,721 page views decreased by 13,648.

 Click-throughs (when visitors use links on our site to get to photographers’ sites) in October also increased since September, although they went down by 22.79% since 2018.
 Specialty searches decreased by 28.46%, and photographer searches went down by 28.09%, compared to last October.
 Our numbers did, however, increase from September; specialty searches improved by 7.94% and photographer searches by 7.39%.